jeffpar/pcjs/tools/pc/README.md

 ### Shutting Down

 Another utility that `pc.js` provides is `QUIT.COM`, which makes it easy to shut down the machine.  `QUIT.COM` also supports a switch (`/R`) to reboot the machine instead of shutting it down.

+### Other Features

+While `pc.js` defaults to building a bootable hard disk image for use as drive C, it also possible to boot from a pre-built hard disk, which then "bumps" its on-demand disk image from drive C to drive D.  For example:

+    pc.js --disk=https://harddisks.pcjs.org/pcx86/10mb/MSDOS330-C400.json --dir=. -n

+The combination of `--disk` with `--dir` allows you to boot from a pre-built disk image as drive C, and access all the files in specified local directory (".") as drive D.  Any of the special utilities that `pc.js` automatically includes on a built disk (eg, `LOAD.COM`, `QUIT.COM`) will still be available, but you'll have to run them from the root of drive D, since the pre-built disk image will be unaware of them.

+The `-n` option is convenient for automatically converting all text file characters from UTF-8 to the IBM PC character set (code page 437) and all line-endings from LF to CR/LF.

 ### More Information